GreatFruitOmsk/pyqtdeploy-mirror/doc/tutorial.rst

         the data file.
 This approach will also work with deployed applications so long as the file is accessed using the :class:`~PyQt5.QtCore.QFile` class (rather than the standard Python file access functions).

+**Scan...**
+    is clicked to specify the name of the directory containing the Python package that implements the application.
+(If the application consists of a single script then you would not use this.)
+The hierachy will be scanned for all files and directories that don't match any of the specified exclusions and will be displayed in the **Application Package Directory**.

 **Remove all**
     is clicked to remove all the scanned files and directories.